Sith: Fictional backstory (Legends)

-In the non-canonical Legends continuity, the Sith Order began around 6,900 BBY, during a period known as the Hundred Year Darkness.
-A series of conflicts began between the rebellious dark Jedi, a faction of the Jedi Order, and the rest of the Order.
-The dark Jedi were defeated and cast out, exiled to the unknown regions.
-These Exiles came across the planet Korriban, and its native species, the Sith.
+The Sith's history prior to the events of the films is portrayed in the comic book series Tales of the Jedi, published by Dark Horse Comics from 1993 to 1998 and considered part of the non-canonical Legends continuity.
+The Sith Order began around 6,900 BBY, during a period known as the Hundred Year Darkness.
+A series of conflicts began between the rebellious Dark Jedi, a faction of the Jedi Order, and the rest of the Order.
+The Dark Jedi were defeated and cast out, exiled to the unknown regions.
+These Exiles settled on the planet Korriban, and encountered its native species, the Sith.
+This species consisted of ape-like humanoids with dark salmon-colored skin, chin tentacles, and long bones jutting from their faces.
+Their culture was reminiscent of both the ancient Egyptians (a monumental necropolis for deceased Dark Lords) and the Indo-Aryans of India (a rigid caste system).
 The strongest among the Exiles, Ajunta Pall, became the first to hold the title Dark Lord of the Sith.
 His contemporaries, such as Karness Muur and XoXaan, became Sith Lords.
 The human Dark Jedi interbred with the Sith species, who also had an affinity for the Dark Side.
 They would become the original Sith Empire.

 One of the earliest leaders of this Sith Empire was Tulak Hord.
-He expanded the Sith territories and conquered the Dromund System, home to Dromuund Kaas, later the capital of the Sith Empire.
+He expanded the Sith territories and conquered the Dromund System, home to Dromund Kaas, later the capital of the Sith Empire.
 He was eventually followed by Marka Ragnos, the last ruler of a period known as the Golden Age of the Sith.
 Upon the passing of Ragnos, two contenders for the throne of Dark Lord, Naga Sadow and Ludo Kressh, dueled at his funeral.
 Eventually, after a series of conflicts, Sadow was victorious, and Kressh apparently killed.

 Sadow began the Great Hyperspace War, invading the Republic and laying siege to its planets.
 Sadow's efforts were initially met with success, his forces amplified by illusions that Sadow projected from his meditation sphere.
-Unfortunately the Dark Lord's concentration was broken when his apprentice turned on him.
+Ultimately, however, his concentration was broken when his apprentice turned on him.
 With his illusions dispersed, Sadow's forces were forced to retreat.
-Upon returning to Sith space they found that Kressh had not been killed, and engaged him in a space battle.
-Sadow was victorious again, but they were soon attacked by Republic forces.
+Upon returning to Sith space they found that Kressh had not been killed, and they engaged him in a space battle.
+Sadow was victorious once again, but they were soon attacked by Republic forces.
 Sadow escaped by causing the Denarii Binary Star to go supernova.
-The Sith Empire would be saved from collapse by Darth Vitiate, another former acolyte of Ragnos, who led the Sith into hiding in the Unknown Regions where they rebuilt on Dromund Kaas.
+The Sith Empire was saved from collapse by Darth Vitiate, another one of Ragnos' former acolytes, who led the Sith into hiding in the Unknown Regions.